What moving expenses are tax deductible?

 - Temporary living expenses

-And just to note, if your employer is paying for your move, your move isn’t tax deductible.
-If you pay for the move and your employer reimburses you, you must claim that money as income on that year’s tax return.
+If your employer is paying for your move, your move isn’t tax deductible.
+If you pay for the move and your employer reimburses you, you must actually claim that money as income on that year’s tax return.

-If you’re moving because of an illness – You cannot deduct moving expenses on your tax return due to an illness.
-However, you may want to see if your health insurance provider includes relocation coverage in your policy.
+If you're moving because of illness, you can’t deduct moving expenses on your tax return.
+You may want to see if your health insurance provider includes relocation coverage in your policy.

-If you’re moving to attend college – You cannot deduct moving expenses on your tax return for moving to college.
-However, you may be able to deduct interest you pay on a qualified student loan.
+- If you’re moving to attend college, you can’t deduct moving expenses on your tax return, but you may be able to deduct interest you pay on a qualified student loan.

-We’d love to help get you pointed in the right direction.
-For all your tax-related questions, we recommend calling your tax advisor or the IRS at 1-800-829-1040 (for individuals).
+For specific tax-related questions, we recommend calling your tax advisor or the IRS at 1-800-829-1040 (for individuals).
 You can also visit or call your local IRS office.

 If you have any questions about moving or want to get a moving quote from U-Pack, leave a comment below or call 800-413-4799.
 We’d love to help you move long distance for an affordable price.